-What counts as a gathering
+What counts as a bird gathering

-- date or dates of the gathering
+- date (or range of dates) of the gathering

 - types and numbers of birds expected